xxiaoweii/tp/docs/UserGuide.md

 # NUSearch User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+NUSearch is a **desktop app for consolidating NUS professors, teaching assistants (TAs) and students’ profiles, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface (GUI)**.
+If you can type fast, NUSearch add and search for your NUS peers and mentors faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />